Rev. Robert Fleischmann, National Director, Christian Life Resources

 “Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.”
 (Proverbs 31:8,9)

-There is probably no other Bible passage which impacts Christians to protect the preborn child than Proverbs 31:8,9.
-It is simple, clear and to the point.
+There is probably no other Bible passage that impacts Christians to protect the preborn child than Proverbs 31:8,9.
+It is simple, clear, and to the point.
 Do something!
 The question remains, what?

 This step bears repeating.
 Begin by talking to God.
 When asking in faith and believing that Goes does all things according to His will, you can approach Him with confidence that He will lead you in the right direction (Matthew 21:22).

 Finding information about abortion is not difficult today.
-A search of the Christian Life Resources website for the word “abortion” revealed nearly 4,500 references!
-Start there.
-If you feel courageous, tackle the whole Internet.
-A word count for “abortion” through the Google search engine revealed almost 37 million references.
+Start your search on this website and if you feel courageous, tackle the whole Internet.
 That should keep you busy for a while!

 I am talking about a self-inventory.
 Scripture describes how each of us is given different gifts (1 Corinthians 12:1-31; 14:1,12).
 What are your gifts?
 I am not talking about your interests but rather, your gifts or abilities.
 What are the things you do that you are good at?